-- To add a new MIB file to receive SNMP traps from such as non Fujitsu devices that ISM is not supported. - To update an MIB file already registered in ISM to execute firmware update.
+- If you want to update an MIB file already registered in ISM to execute firmware update.

 - Registered MIB files can be deleted.
-However, if an SNMP trap that was defined in the deleted MIB files is received, it is processed as an unknown trap. - Do not register multiple MIB files for which the same trap is defined.
+However, if an SNMP trap that was defined in the deleted MIB files is received, it is processed as an unknown trap.

+- Do not register multiple MIB files for which the same trap is defined.
 If you have registered multiple MIB files with the same trap defined, this is handled as if multiple occurrences of the same trap were received. - To manage the severity of traps with ISM, MIB files to be imported must be written in a specific format.
 If imported MIB files are written in a format other than the specified format, the behavior could differ from the definition.
 Check that there are no errors in the format before you import MIB files.